Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool queries 'cross-project library gotchas' from a specific file, and explains it returns lessons learned.
-It distinguishes itself from sibling tools as the only one for querying gotchas.
+The description clearly states the tool queries cross-project library gotchas from a specific file location.
+It distinguishes itself from sibling tools that focus on project-specific memory.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.